180254/shellyscraper-ile/README.md

 ## configuration

-* Assign a fixed IP address to your Shelly device(s) on your router.
+* Assign a static IP address to your Shelly device(s) on your router.
 * Complete the `shellyscraper.py` script (somewhere at the beginning is the config section).
 * Create a docker network and docker volumes for data storage.